Tony-Ton3/Plansauce/python_server/README.md

-# LearnStack CrewAI API
+# Plansauce CrewAI API

-A FastAPI backend for CrewAI integration with the LearnStack application.
+A FastAPI backend for CrewAI integration with the Plansauce application.

 ## Overview

-This API server focuses solely on providing CrewAI functionality to the main LearnStack application.
+This API server focuses solely on providing CrewAI functionality to the main Plansauce application.
 It doesn't store data directly in a database - instead, it:

 1. Receives requests from the Node.js server
 2. Processes these requests using CrewAI